Crash of a Douglas C-47A-DL in Casablanca: 22 killed

 Probable cause:

-The exact cause of the accident was not determined.
-However, the assumption that the accident was caused by the explosion of a bomb was raised.
+The exact cause of the accident could not be determined.
+However, the assumption that the accident was caused by the explosion of a bomb was not ruled out.
+It is possible that an explosive device was placed by the engine spindle, causing the failure of the engine and the wing spar as well.
 At the time of the accident, the French General Charles Noguès was supposed to take this airplane to Dakar but during the stopover in Algiers, he changed his itinerary and embarked on the Martin 167 of the French General Bergeret bound for Casablanca.
 His personal stuff were still in the Dewoitine at the time of the accident.

 Operator: